Film jobs in art, costume, visual effects and cinematography

 There are a number of different ways to get into a career in visual effects.
 Having a go yourself at home is always a good start, then working on small-scale projects with friends.

-There are apprenticeships available that combine working for a visual effects company with formal learning – take a look at what’s on offer via the NextGen Skills Academy.
+There are apprenticeships available that combine working for a visual effects company with formal learning.
 Or you could go to university or film school, either to study visual effects or something different – for example, depending on the job you want, art, design or computer science may be relevant to you.
 There are also short courses available in different aspects of visual effects, which might suit you if you want to gain relevant skills but not spend three years at university.
 Visual effects runner is a common first job.